Feeling stressed, tired, or anxious about work is not unusual, but burnout can cause decreased physical and psychological health.

 In contrast to countertransference, compassion fatigue results from feeling empathy toward the client and their situation.
 The client’s situation may be a reminder of what the professional has gone through.
 Compassion fatigue is not because of an attachment.

 As defined previously, burnout is a feeling of extreme exhaustion from poorly managed stress.
-In contrast with burnout, compassion fatigue is more specific since it is triggered through specific traumas and experiences of specific clients.
+In contrast with therapist burnout, compassion fatigue is more specific since it is triggered through specific traumas and experiences of specific clients.
 Compassion fatigue is not necessarily a blanket response to ‘work.’

 Psychological Diagnosis: Is Burnout a Disorder?